The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 Seven of Cups

-In reverse, you may be passing through a phase where nothing seems to go your way.
+In reverse, you may pass through a phase where nothing seems to go your way.

 Eight of Cups